Skip to main content

 Manage Your Asset Allocation

 Ultimately, your asset allocation – how much you invest in bonds, stocks, real estate, etc. – will determine your long-term return and risk.
-These should always be designed to match your financial goals, but you can also employ tactical high-income tax planning within the overall allocation.
+These should always be designed to match your financial goals, but you can also employ tactical tax planning strategies for high income earners within the overall allocation.
 It’s one thing to determine how much to invest in bonds or stocks, for example.
 It is equally important to decide how you’ll invest in those bonds or stocks.

 Everyone knows about tax-exempt bonds.
 They usually offer a lower interest payment, but that payment is either single or double tax-free.
 Balancing your bond allocation between tax-exempt and “regular” bonds is important.